-The hackers accessed two KHJ email accounts.
-The email accounts contained emails and attachments that included your first and last name, address, social security number, and date of birth.
-Though the hackers had access to the email accounts, we do not know whether they obtained or intend to use your information.
+The hackers accessed files that contained your personal information.
+The files included your first and last name, social security number, and bank account information, and may have also included your address, email address, phone number, and date of birth.
+Though the hackers had access to your information, we do not know whether they intend to use it.